 Additional Warning Signs

 It may not always be readily apparent if someone has an addiction or is abusing drugs.
-If you can’t tell whether you have a problem yourself, consider the following:
+To answer if one has a problem, it is important to answer the following questions:

-- Do you find yourself daydreaming about the drug?
+- Does one find oneself daydreaming about the drug?

-- Do you take the drug every day, or try to?
+- Does one take the drug every day, or try to?

-- Do you experience painful withdrawals if you don’t have the drug every day?
+- Does one experience painful withdrawals if not having the drug every day?

-- Do you spend money on the drug even if you can’t afford it?
+- Does one spend money on the drug even when can’t afford it?

-- Has your home life or work life suffered?
+- Has one’s home life or work life suffered?

-- Do you continue to use the drug, even when it’s affected your life negatively?
+- Does one continue to use the drug, even when it’s affected the life negatively?

-- Have you found it difficult or impossible to stop using?
+- Has one found it difficult or impossible to stop using?

-If you answered yes to any of these questions, then you probably have a drug addiction, or may be in development of an addiction.
+If the answers are “yes” to any of these questions, then one probably has a drug addiction, or may be in the development of an addiction.

-Warning signs to watch for in family members may begin much more subtly, but as the addiction progresses and time wears on, you will probably begin to notice changes in your loved one.
+Warning signs to watch for in family members may begin much more subtly, but as the addiction progresses and time wears on, one will probably begin to notice changes in the loved one.